JiteshChavan/LADD/readme.md

     - To make training efficient and match the Z-Image pipeline:

-    Images (512×512) are encoded using the SDXL VAE (stored as 64×64 latent tensors)
+    The Generated Images (512×512) are encoded using the SDXL VAE (stored as 64×64 latent tensors)
     Text captions are encoded using Qwen3ForCausalLM
     (stored as embeddings (dim = 2560, prompts can have variable sequence length unlike OpenCLIP embeddings))